 Atlanta's small and distinct neighborhoods around the city make it unique.
 Many of these areas are walkable (a rare find in Atlanta!) and have a real sense of community.
 They have their own festivals, their own style, and passionate residents that are dedicated to making their little slice of the city the best place to call home.
 Stroll through Virginia Highland, Inman Park, Candler Park, or Midtown on a sunny Saturday and you'll see what makes Atlanta's neighborhoods so special.

 08 of 10

-Now, many would chuckle to see Marta, Atlanta's less than perfect train system, on the list of my favorite things about this city.
+Now, many would chuckle to see Marta, Atlanta's less than perfect train system, on this list of favorite things about the city.
 But, let us just say, we've been to cities with no public transportation system and what we've got beats the pants off of that option.
 Ok, so you likely won't hop on the train to get to a part of town you could drive to in 10 minutes.
-But when it comes to connecting visitors and residents to key places like the airport, our downtown sporting and concert arenas, festivals where parking is a nightmare, and Braves games that start at rush hour - we're awfully glad Marta exists.Continue to 9 of 10 below.
+But when it comes to connecting visitors and residents to key places like the airport, downtown sporting and concert arenas, festivals where parking is a nightmare, and Braves games that start at rush hour - we're awfully glad Marta exists.Continue to 9 of 10 below.

 09 of 10